Battle of Grozny (1994–1995): Operations in the Grozny area after the New Year’s Eve battle

-In the first days of January, Chechen forces not dealing with the remnants of the destroyed Russian units counterattacked against General Rokhlin's army group of some 5,000 men (now hastily entrenched in the north as the only organized Russian forces in Grozny at the time), unsuccessfully trying to drive it from the city.
+In the first days of January, Chechen forces not dealing with the remnants of the destroyed Russian units counterattacked against General Rokhlin's army group of some 5,000 men—who were now hastily entrenched in the north as the only organized Russian forces in Grozny at the time, unsuccessfully trying to drive it from the city.
+There were a handful of further Chechen attacks, but none successful.

 On 4 and 5 January, the Chechens began retreating to villages south of Grozny with whatever combat vehicles they had at their disposal.
 These convoys were bombed by Russian air attacks.
 Though the Chechens were on the retreat, they still controlled much of the center of the city.
 Reinforcements from both sides arrived, including Chechen volunteers from the villages outside of Grozny and Russian Naval Infantry.
 The Russians proceeded to bombard Grozny with artillery, tank, and rocket fire as the rest of the battle centered on new tactics in which the Russians proceeded to destroy the city block by block.
 White phosphorus rounds and fuel-air explosive Shmel rockets were used by the Russian forces.
 They would then send in small groups of men sometimes spearheaded by special forces, making effective use of sniper teams.
 Two long weeks of costly bitter fighting ensued as the Russians moved to take the Presidential Palace.